• Skip to primary navigation

 Valentina K. Wein

-This Cilantro Chimichurri Recipe is over-the-top delicious -- it's tangy with a kick of heat and enhances anything it's added to!
+This Cilantro Chimichurri recipe is fresh and tangy with a kick of heat, and it enhances anything it's added to!
+An amazingly delicious condiment, it's a fantastic marinade or sauce for steak, fish and chicken.

 *Makes 2 cups